Main Content

 To see the list of video device files, open a command-line session with the board and enter: ls -al /dev/video*.

-Specify the width in pixels and height in lines of the image to capture.
+Enter the width in pixels and the height in lines of the image.

-Select the video format of the video device, RGB or YCbCr 4:2:2.
+Set the format of the video device to either RGB or YCbCr 4:2:2.

 RGB represents the red, green, and blue components of a pixel using an 8-bit value.
 RGB color space is device-dependent.